 One of the biggest complaints about TikTok is that there is a plethora of inappropriate content for teens and tweens.
+It has led many parents to ask me how to set up parental controls on TikTok.
 The app itself is rated T for Teen, meaning children under 13 should probably not have their own account anyway.
 TikTok is pretty fun to browse through though, and many kids love to create videos for it.

 There are 4 specific settings you can use for your child’s TikTok account.
 You will need to create your own TikTok account to use as the parent profile, if you don’t already have one.
 You may just end up liking it but you don’t have to post any videos if you don’t want to.